-I was proud to vote for the Save Women’s Sports Act in 2022, which makes it illegal for boys and men to play on girls and women’s athletic teams in K-12 and college.
-We also expanded opportunities for girls to play their own high school sports.
-(Signed by the Governor)
+Voted for the Save Women’s Sports Act, which makes it illegal for boys and men to play on girls and women’s athletic teams from kindergarten through college and expands opportunities for girls to play their own high school sports, including a new girls’ wrestling program.

-This session, I voted for the Open Carry with Training Bill, which significantly expands 2nd Amendment protections in South Carolina.
-(Signed by the Governor) I also voted for Constitutional Carry.
+Voted for the Open Carry with Training law, which significantly expands 2nd Amendment protections in South Carolina.
+Also helped lead the successful effort to pass Constitutional Carry in the SC House.

 Voted to guarantee that no money given to schools and school districts can be used to teach concepts that show “an individual, by virtue of his race or sex, is inherently racist, sexist or oppressive, whether consciously or unconsciously.”